 Affordable Health Insurance

-The Affordable Care Act (ACA), otherwise known as Obamacare, is essentially a framework of federal rules around health-care coverage.
+The Affordable Care Act (ACA) is essentially a framework of federal rules around health-care coverage.
 Health insurance companies are now required to pay for a certain minimum amount of health care and services, and to remove caps (the maximum amount they'll cover) on certain care.
 The law sets up a system for guaranteed coverage and a "Patient's Bill of Rights," which establishes certain protections for consumers.
 And most U.S. citizens and permanent residents are now required to buy health care coverage; if you go without it for two consecutive months or longer, you might pay a penalty with your 2015 taxes.

 Here are a couple of reasons the ACA requires you to have health insurance.